 #2 It’s fun family time.
 Just simply having fun spending time together as a family does wonders for boosting all of our mood.
 It’s even better when you get to travel and experience new places together.
 Even the journey to the national park can be filled with enjoyable, inspiring learning opportunities.
 Learn how to enjoy the beauty of nature during a family road trip.

 #1 It’s FREE!
-On five days in 2020, all national parks that charge an entrance fee will offer free admission to everyone.
-Mark your calendar for these entrance fee–free dates in 2020:
+On six days in 2021, all national parks that charge an entrance fee will offer free admission to everyone.
+Mark your calendar for these entrance fee–free dates in 2021:

 - August 25: National Park Service Birthday

 - November 11: Veterans Day